realJohnDoe/kenpo/docs/easy-to-mix-up/triggered-thrusting-salute.md

-# Triggered vs. Thrusting vs. Glancing Salute 🎰🗡️👀🫡
+# Triggered vs. Thrusting vs. Glancing Salute 🔫🗡️👀🫡

-The salutes all involve a heel palm strike
+The salutes all involve a right heel palm strike

 ## Mnemonic

-A slot machine is getting triggered and it is played with hands, not with feet.
+A water gun is getting triggered and it is played with hands, not with feet.

 ## [[triggered-salute]]